 \subsubsection{\textbf{Augmented Data Overview}}

-Leveraging the proposed Text-to-SQL data augmentation pipeline, \textsc{Text2SQL-Flow}, we generate an augmented dataset from the original SQL-query pairs \( s_i^{\text{ori}} \).
+Leveraging the proposed Text-to-SQL data augmentation pipeline, we generate an augmented dataset from the original SQL-query pairs \( s_i^{\text{ori}} \).
 The pipeline systematically synthesizes diverse and valid Text-to-SQL examples, which can serve as a valuable supplement to existing Text-to-SQL datasets.
 The final dataset comprises \( N \) entries of the following form:

 Using \textsc{Text2SQL-Flow}, we construct a dataset named \textsc{SQLFlow}.
 The raw seed data is sourced from widely used benchmarks.
-The final dataset comprises a total of 89,544 entries: 37,517 derived from the Spider-train dataset~\cite{yu2018spider}, 37,536 from the BIRD-train dataset~\cite{li2024can}, and 14,491 from the EHRSQL-train dataset~\cite{lee2022ehrsql}.
+The final dataset comprises a total of 75,386 entries: 30,502 derived from the Spider-train dataset~\cite{yu2018spider}, 33,163 from the BIRD-train dataset~\cite{li2024can}, and 11,721 from the EHRSQL-train dataset~\cite{lee2022ehrsql}.
 In this paper, we refer to these subsets as SQLFlow-Spider, SQLFlow-BIRD, and SQLFlow-EHRSQL, respectively.
-It should be noted that these data are augmented and do not overlap with the original training datasets.
-Our approach augments existing public datasets, thereby enriching their diversity and coverage.
-It is scalable, efficient, and capable of generating high-quality synthetic data.
+It should be noted that the augmented data do not overlap with the original training datasets.
+In addition, an \texttt{n-gram}-based filtering strategy is applied to ensure that \textsc{SQLFlow} has no overlap with the test data, thereby preventing any potential data leakage.
+Overall, our approach augments existing public datasets and is scalable, efficient, and capable of generating high-quality synthetic data.
 As shown in Table~\ref{tab:overall_statistics}, our pipeline not only mitigates the sparsity and structural gaps inherent in the original dataset but also substantially extends its complexity frontier—surpassing the original in both scale and quality.
-These improvements are visually illustrated in Figure~\ref{fig:sql_comparision}, which presents a 2D t-SNE scatter plot generated from feature vectors derived from the data summarized in Table~\ref{tab:overall_statistics}.
+The broader coverage and increased diversity enabled by data augmentation are reflected in Figure~\ref{fig:sql_comparision}.
+Using a 2D t-SNE projection, the figure illustrates both database-level and feature-level distributions.
+The left panel indicates that auxiliary databases expand the coverage beyond the original dataset, while the right panel reveals a more diverse spread in feature representations derived from the statistics in Table~\ref{tab:overall_statistics}.